robpearson/EverydayReactiveCocoa/EverydayReactiveCocoa02.md

 * Start by reading IntroToRx.com
 * Start small and iterate.
+* Logging w/ Something like Cocoalumberjack
 * Asks questions by opening issues at http://github.com/ReactiveCocoa/

 ---

 # Challenges

+* Thinking like a Functional Programmer
 * ReactiveCocoa Doco
-* Thinking like a Functional Programmer
 * Debugging
-* Unit Testing

 ---